Lynda Carter: Wonder Woman Then and Now

 It’s hard to believe that a woman as beautiful, sexy, and successful as Lynda Carter didn’t always have the world by the tail.
 How is it possible that Wonder Woman herself ever didn't get everything she wanted?
 It is true enough that her career got off to an early start at the age of 5 with a brief spot on Lew King’s Talent Show.
 Although her performance was not necessarily something to write home about, it got her noticed.
 What does she look like now?
 You'll find out momentarily, but first, let's take a look back at Wonder Woman's glory days.

 Young Lynda Carter was a standout in the crowd; not for being especially beautiful and talented but for being “tall and lanky.”

-Although her statue-esque frame and stunning chestnut hair would soon become her trademarks, she didn't always consider them assets, believe it or not.
+Although her statuesque frame and stunning chestnut hair would soon become her trademarks, she didn't always consider them assets, believe it or not.
 As we can see from photos like the one above, she was always a knockout, but she was merciless teased about her appearance.
 Carter always had dark hair and was quite noticeably taller and thinner than her friends and peers as a child.
 For this reason, she was taunted by being called, “Olive Oyle,” a character in the cartoon, Popeye.
 Carter especially stood out among her friends as most of them were on the shorter side with blonde or very light hair.
 Sadly, she didn’t make the cheerleading cut in high school because she “towered over everyone else.”
-If only they had known…
+If only they had known.

-Lynda Carter has been quoted as saying, "I was taller than all the boys except the tackles on the football team.”
+"I was taller than all the boys except the tackles on the football team," Carter told TV Guide.

 In an effort to find her niche, Carter turned her attention to music and began singing.
 She initially landed a job singing at a local pizza joint for a whopping $25 per week.
 Luckily, she was successful enough to join a small-time band which led to other opportunities.